samderanova/MappingForGood/README.md

 Several government bodies are now funding projects to prevent areas from becoming food deserts and to improve people’s access to food in existing food deserts.

 ## 💡 Our Solution To The Problem
+Using census data to identify areas with Sacramento that were considered food deserts, we have:
+- Deployed machine learning algorithms to identify the best ways to transport aid to these communities.
+- Built models to predict how uplifitng the economic circumstances of communities can help eradicate the emergence of food deserts

+To actively assists Sacramentas, we have:
+- Incorporated a message board to our app where individuals may seek help from their fellow neighbours.